MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-download-tools.md

     Debugging Tools for Windows is included in the Windows Software Development Kit (SDK).
 To download the installer or an ISO image, see [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-sdk) on Windows Dev Center.

--   **As a standalone tool set**
+-   **As a standalone toolset**

-    You can install the Debugging Tools for Windows alone, without the Windows SDK or WDK, by starting installation of the Windows SDK and then selecting only **Debugging Tools for Windows** in the list of features to install (and clearing the selection of all other features).
+    You can install the Debugging Tools for Windows alone, without the Windows SDK or WDK, by starting the installation of the Windows SDK and then selecting only **Debugging Tools for Windows** in the list of features to install (and clearing the selection of all other features).
 To download the installer or an ISO image, see [Windows SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk) on Windows Dev Center.

 ## Debugging environments